Randy Mahon (3-2) entered the cage at XFFC 16 in his hometown of Grande Prairie looking for revenge, but Tom O’Connor (6-1) wasn’t having any of it.

 After the fight, Francotti announced who he’d like to see in the cage with him next, while also saying he’d even offer his fight purse to his opponent to make the fight happen.
-He said the people of Grand Prairie have wanted to see he and William Carriere battle for a long time now, but it’s never been possible due to Francotti being an amateur.
+He said the people of Grande Prairie have wanted to see he and William Carriere battle for a long time now, but it’s never been possible due to Francotti being an amateur.

 — GreatFightNorth (@Greatfightnorth) December 16, 2017

 “Now that I’m pro, there’s absolutely no reason it can’t happen,” said Francotti.
 “This is a fight for the fans.
-I’m not doing it for me; I’m doing it for the XFFC fans, I’m doing it for Grand Prairie, and I’m doing it for everyone that stood behind me and supported me through my career.”
+I’m not doing it for me; I’m doing it for the XFFC fans, I’m doing it for Grande Prairie, and I’m doing it for everyone that stood behind me and supported me through my career.”

 Francotti has kicked off his pro career at 1-0, while Harrison still searches for his first win, falling to 0-2.

 One of the more promising young prospects from Grande Prairie, Isaiah Metituk (2-2), welcomed Brody Zarinwy (0-2) into the cage in the amateur main event.